criticalAY/criticalAY/README.md

 ### Hi there 👋
+criticalAY aka Ashish
+🌱 I’m into open source
+- 👯 I’m looking to collaborate on Android Projects xD

 <!--
 **criticalAY/criticalAY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.